edtrochim/candid_core/README.md

 ## Acknowledgements

-The Capitol Framework is an initiative by [Capitol Collective](https://capitol-collective.org/) and is inspired by discussions and insights from the geospatial data community.
+The Candid Core Framework is an initiative by [Capitol Collective](https://capitol-collective.org/) and is inspired by discussions and insights from the geospatial data community.